Incident properties and configuration overview

 </Accordion>

-<Accordion title="Can I use custom fields in workflow conditions?" icon="code">
+<Accordion title="Can I use custom fields in workflow conditions?" icon="input-pipe">

 Yes.
 Custom fields can be referenced in workflow run conditions and Liquid templates, allowing you to create sophisticated automation based on organization-specific data.